11 Signs Your Ex Is Testing You (And How to Pass Every One)

 5. The Nostalgia Test

 They’ll text you an old inside joke, a photo from your past, or a “remember when…” message.
 They are testing your emotional control.
 They want to see if you’ll get swept up in sentimentality and start pouring your heart out.
+Engage warmly — but briefly.
+Don’t let the past pull you into a spiral.

 6. The Flake Test